gaspardhurez/TrouveMaMaison/README.md

-## Streamlit web app to visualize and enable interaction for the scoring model I made for a house rental company named Prello.
+## Streamlit web app  I made as part of a project for a house rental company named Prello :
+### This website allows you to choose the importance you give to each criteria when looking to buy a secondary home.
+Based on your input, it will customize the weights given in the scoring model, and recommend a top 10 of French departments which suit your profile.
 [You can reach the application here](https://second-home-finder.streamlit.app/)